+Anxiety affects you to the extent that it cripples you and stop you from performing in daily life.
+Some common symptoms of anxiety include panic attacks, restlessness, increased heartrate, sweating, trembling, and trouble concentrating.
 Learn about the treatments for anxiety and let our team at Reaching Resolution help to get you back to living life again!
-For more information, call our team of medical professionals or book an appointment online.
+For more information, contact our team of medical professionals or book an appointment online.
 We are conveniently located at 9719 Northeast Parkway, Suite 100 Matthews NC 28105.

 Table of Contents